Lifespan Human Development

 S2.

-Identify and critique the evidence used to support current approaches to developmental psychology
+Identify and critique evidence used to support current approaches in developmental psychology and nutrition across the lifespan

 Application of knowledge and skills: